hemihydrate/blog/04-curiosity.md

 And so on.
 Imagine talking to a woman having kids only about the "mom stuff".
 So how are your children?
 How is it to be a mom?
 Are you going to get more children?
 Do they poo a lot?
 What do they eat?

+Oh, and I actually like to know more about you.
+More than talk about myself.

 I'm a person.
 Every transgender person is a *person* foremost.
 Please, don't view us as some funny creatures you saw at the zoo.